ParanoidUser/yolo/CHANGEME.md

+140 bottles of rum on the wall, 140 bottles of rum!
+You take one down, you pass it around, 139 bottles of rum on the wall.

 139 bottles of rum on the wall, 139 bottles of rum!
 You take one down, you pass it around, 138 bottles of rum on the wall.